llakala/nonprimitive-words/README.md

 # What is this?

-Your program should define a function that, given any number, returns whether it's a **non-primitive word**.

-A nonprimitive word can be constructed through concatenating its substrings.
+This is a repo consisting of people's attempts to calculate whether a number is a **nonprimitive word** as fast as possible.

+Each program defines a function that, given any number, returns whether it's a non-primitive word.
+The function is then typically run for all numbers from 1 to 10 million.
+However, the goal is to create a generic function - checking a large set of numbers is just a good way of determining how efficient a function may be.

+# Okay, what's a nonprimitive word?

+A nonprimitive word is a sequence of characters that could be constructed by concatenating some string with itself multiple times.
+This can intuitively be thought of as the initial part of the string repeating over and over.

+Nonprimitive words are a general concept for any set of characters.
+For example, `abcabc` is a valid solution.
+However, this repo only focuses on nontrivial words made up of the digits 0-9.

-Here are some examples:
+Here are some examples of nonprimitive words:

-- 111
+- 111 (1 repeating three times)
-- 2323
+- 2323 (23 repeating two times)
-- 189189
+- 189189 (189 repeating two times)

 Here are some NON-examples:

-- 121 (palindrome, but no substring to construct it)
 - 1 (the substring needs to repeat at least once)
+- 189 (again, the substring must repeat again)

+One specific non-example which often trips people up is 1221.
+This is **not** a nonprimitive word.
+If it was, it would have some initial substring that could be repeated to construct the rest of the word.
+But repeating 1 gives 1111, and repeating 12 gives us 1212.
+Therefore, 1221 isn't a valid solution.

 For more, see the [OEIS entry](https://oeis.org/A239019), and the [list of the first 10,000 elements of the set](https://oeis.org/A239019/b239019.txt).

-# Can't I just...

-There are some ways to trivialize this, which aren't allowed.
-Some of these are cool in their own ways, but if we allowed them, the spirit of the competition would go away.
-You can't:

-1. Precompute anything meaningful

-Precomputing the factors of the first 10 numbers is fine - that's not exactly meaningful.
-But if you precomputed the correct split for every number, that's only a step away from reading the correct values from a text file

-2. Construct the outputs rather than looping through all numbers

-Rather than checking if a given number was non-primitive, you could hypothetically just make all the primitives, and then concatenate them together for larger versions.
-But where's the fun in that?
-The idea of the challenge is to optimize your ability to determine WHETHER a number is primitive - not WHAT numbers are primitive.
-We just loop through numbers for testing purposes.

 # How do I share my solution?

+If you have some code that solves this, and you'd like to share it, you can:

+1. Make a PR
+1. Ask for commit access and commit it yourself

+If you want to be a committer, just pinky promise that you'll only touch *your* solution, and won't mess with other people's code.
+I don't want to make everyone do PRs, but if people abuse commit access, I'll have to be stricter.

-Put your code in a folder with your Github username!
-While it's not required, it's encouraged to provide a way to reproduce your result.
-If you SAY your code is the fastest, but we can't run it, how do we know you're telling the truth?
+Once you have access, put your code in a folder named after your Github username.
+While it's not required, it's encouraged to provide _some_ way to reproduce your result.
+We have infrastructure set up which allows you to package your program through Nix (see other people's code for examples).
+However, if you're not feeling nixy today, providing a text file with commands to run is good enough.

-Be reproducible in however suits you best - a file with instructions, a devshell, whatever.

-Also, make sure that your solution gets the same results as other people's solutions!
-To make sure, dump the command output to a file with `> output`, and diff yours with someone else's.
+Make sure that your program is actually getting the right results.
+You can dump your output to a file with `> output.txt`, and diff it with the output of someone else's program.
 You should get 1107 solutions from 1 to 10 million.

+# What are the rules?

+The goal of this repo is to allow people to share solutions - and too many unnecessary rules would stifle that.
+However, there are a few "suggestions" to follow.
+If you think you can do something cool in a way that doesn't follow these suggestions, just note that, and go to town.

+1. Avoid precomputing where possible

+Precomputing can make things very fast.
+However, taking precomputing to its natural extension, the "optimal" solution is to write all the answers down, and print them out at runtime.
+Rather than writing down data in a file and reading from it, see if you can instead generate that data at runtime, and cache it for quick access.

+2. Try to make a generalizable function

+The 1 to 10 million range is used so people can compare their programs easily.
+If your code ONLY works for this range, it's a little boring.
+If you have a cool optimization that only works for small inputs, feel free to use it - but see if it's possible to fall back to slower methods if the input is too large, rather than rejecting the input or giving the wrong solution.

-# Final, most important rule
+# Final (most important) rule

 Have fun!
 A cheaty solution is fine if it's cool.
-Speed wins one award, coolness wins another.